redis/redis-doc/topics/data-types-intro.md

 * Sorted sets, similar to Sets but where every string element is associated to a floating number value, called *score*.
-The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve range of elements (for example you may aks: give me the top 10, or the bottom 10).
+The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve range of elements (for example you may ask: give me the top 10, or the bottom 10).
 * Hashes, which are maps composed of fields associated with values.
 Both the field and the value are strings.
-This are very similary to Ruby or Python hashes.
+This are very similar to Ruby or Python hashes.
 * Bit arrays (or simply bitmaps): it is possible, using special commands, to handle String values like array of bits: you can set and clear individual